dariadi-amdjed/dariadi-amdjed/README.md

 Hi, I'm Mohamed Amdjed Dariadi 👋
-Interested in artificial intelligence, machine learning and data engineering.
+Interested in artificial intelligence, machine learning and Robotics.

 ## 🧠 About Me
-I'm a high school student from Algeria focused on Artificial Intelligence, Machine Learning, Cloud and Data Engineering.
+I'm a high school student from Algeria focused on Artificial Intelligence, Machine Learning and Robotics.
 I care about systems that work outside a notebook.

 I'm a member of the New York Academy of Sciences (NYAS) Junior Academy,